-Medartis Holding AG has no other categories of shares than one category of registered shares with one share bearing one vote.
+Medartis Holding AG has no other categories of shares than one category of registered shares, which are fully paid in, with one share bearing one vote.
 There are no restrictions on the transferability of the shares.

 2.5 Dividend-right certificates